jackfranklin/javascriptplayground.com/_posts/2017-01-04-npm-flowjs-javascript.md

                        ^^^^^^^^^^^^^ array type
 ```

 This saves a lot of time and energy digging into hard to follow console errors, and enables you to spot mistakes as soon as they happen.
+There are also plugins available for Flow and most popular code editors, so you can have these errors appear the moment you type the incorrect code.

 This tutorial has barely even begun to scratch the surface of the type system in Flow and what it can do, but for now we're going to move on and look at how we can publish code to npm that's written in Flow.
 The [Flow docs](https://flowtype.org/docs/getting-started.html#_) have much more information on all that Flow can do for you, and be sure to keep an eye out for future articles on Flow.